 Don't get in your way planning for the future after your divorce.

-From my experience in working with folks who are either divorced or working their way towards a completed divorce, it is normal to feel a little shell shocked after the process has wrapped itself up.
-No more battles to fight, no more negotiation sessions to attend- just you, your children and the rest of your lives to look forward to.
+From my experience working with folks who are either divorced or working their way towards a completed divorce, it is normal to feel a little shell shocked after the process has wrapped itself up.
+No more battles to fight, no more negotiation sessions to attend- just you, your children, and the rest of your lives to look forward to.
 You may even feel like a bit of the "old" you has been stripped away, both in good and bad ways.

-Today the attorneys with the Law Office of Bryan Fagan, PLLC will discuss with you how to plan for your financial future after a divorce.
+Today the attorneys with the Law Office of Bryan Fagan, PLLC, will discuss with you how to plan for your financial future after a divorce.
 I think there are some specifically tailored points that we will make for you that an everyday financial advisor would not be able to provide you with.

 Simple math can lead to some not so simple problems

-Take your financial plan piece by piece and you can achieve your goals
+Take your financial plan piece by piece, and you can achieve your goals

-To speak with one of our licensed family law attorneys please do not hesitate to contact our office today.
+To speak with one of our licensed family law attorneys, please do not hesitate to contact our office today.